Punta Cana International Airport: 1990s

 The 1990s brought a major change to the airport.
 Now that the runway was 10,171 feet (3,100 m), long-haul jets could fly there.
 Some of the first airlines to fly charters to Punta Cana during this time were Monarch Airlines and Air Belgium in 1990 and 1991, respectively.
 Condor was expanding rapidly, following the addition of their new Boeing 767s and one of its new destinations from Frankfurt was Punta Cana.

 These became the first routes from Europe and the first long-haul routes in the airport's history.
 Around the same time, LTU International started a route from Berlin.
 Many airlines around the Caribbean stopped operations to the airport, as a result of the new long-haul flights.
 In 1993, the airline Hapag-Lloyd Flug began a route from Düsseldorf.
 Air Transat began a route from Montréal, which became the first route from Canada.
 In 1994, American Airlines started operations to Miami International Airport.
 The same year, Lauda Air began operations from Vienna.
 The Dutch wanted a route to Punta Cana, so in January 1995, Martinair began operations from Amsterdam Schiphol.
 ATA Airlines started to fly to Midway International Airport in early 1996.
 In October 1996, the Chilean airline Lan Chile began to fly 767s from Bogota and Santiago.

 Over time, more airlines from Europe, Canada, and the US began operations to Punta Cana.
 The late 1990s saw many new European charter carriers such as Britannia Airways, Air Europe, and Iberworld.
 There was increasing demand for an expansion, as the tarmac was not big enough to fit all of the new jet aircraft.
 This was becoming a major problem, as new airlines could not introduce new routes unless the airport expanded.

-Towards the end of 1998, the tarmac was extremely busy and dangerous, due to aircraft having to taxi down the runway and turn before departure.
-The need to backtaxi created dangerous conditions with the volume of traffic, and sometimes resulted in considerable delays as other aircraft waited to enter the runway.
+Towards the end of 1998, the airport became highly congested, with severe delays due to restricted space on the apron.
+This congestion was also exacerbated by the lack of a parallel taxiway next to runway 09/27, which meant aircraft had to backtrack down the runway in order to utilise the runway's full length when taking off or landing.
 The rapid growth of the airport's route network was too excessive for the small airport.
 As the number of passengers grew, Grupo PuntaCana planned a massive expansion, which began in 1999.